dlt-hub/dbt_ga4/README.md

 dbt deps
 ```

+To load the data that this model depends on, follow this section: [How to run the `dlt` pipeline](#how-to-run-the-dlt-pipeline)

 For more information on using packages in your dbt project,
 check out the [dbt Documentation](https://docs.getdbt.com/docs/package-management).

 ## Models overview